Editor’s Note: This post has been updated with new links and content.

-But keep in mind that you’re improving the user experience of the page in order to guide your visitors towards a single action.
+But keep in mind that you’re improving the user experience of the page to guide your visitors towards a single action.
 CRO is meant to improve the ROAS of your ad campaigns as a whole.
-So you the end goal is transform your “visitors” into “customers.”

 Most blog posts and online guides for CRO best practices will tell you that focusing your user experience on a singular goal is a high priority.
 What this goal is, however, can vary quite a bit depending on the business you’re running.

-Regardless of what your primary conversion goal is (purchase product, schedule a proposal, download app, etc…), CRO improves the actual percentage of traffic that successfully converts.
+Regardless of your primary conversion goal (purchase a product, schedule a proposal, download an app, etc…), CRO improves the actual percentage of traffic that successfully converts.
 With CRO, you can generate more conversions and revenue without increasing your ad spend.
 And that’s how you start to boost your ROAS.

 What “Conversion” Can Mean